-This Engineering Equipment Specification (EE SPEC) defines the requirements for substation 110V & 220V batteries, battery chargers, battery controllers, dc distribution boards & associated auxiliary cabling which are to be deployed at primary network substations other than "metering circuit breaker" type.
+This Engineering Equipment Specification (EE SPEC) defines the requirements for substation 110V batteries, battery chargers, dc distribution boards & associated auxiliary cabling which are to be deployed at "metering circuit breaker" type primary network substations.

 Main Changes

 This is an existing document which has been reviewed prior to re-tendering.
 Some sections have been re-written to make non-brand specific, to remove ambiguities, or to simplify the requirements.